curl/everything-curl/usingcurl/downloads/whatis.md

 differently than an `HTTP://` URL or an `SFTP://` URL.

-A URL without a path part, that is a URL that has a host name part only (like the `http://example.com` example above) will get a slash ('/') appended to it internally and then that is the resource curl will ask for from the server.
+A URL without a path part, that is a URL that has a host name part only (like the `http://example.com` example above) gets a slash ('/') appended to it internally and then that is the resource curl asks for from the server.

-If you specify multiple URLs on the command line, curl will download each URL one by one.
-It will not start the second transfer until the first one is complete, etc.
+If you specify multiple URLs on the command line, curl downloads each URL one by one.
+It does not start the second transfer until the previous one is complete, etc.